washburn24/Engineering-Tools/README.md

 hsp_stimulus.py generates arbitrary bit pattern stimulus for simulations with option enforcement of 8b/10b encoding.
 It supports jitter in both gaussian and sinusoidal, written to test post processing algorithms with known jitter fingerprints but also works well in regular Spice channel analysis.

 ### PCI-SIG Seasim
 seasim_clean.py cleans up simulation files and resampled .pkl model files when using the Seasim PCI Express channel simulator, for human readability and disk usage limiting.
-User controlled selection by age of files to avoid current work.
+User controlled deletion criteria by age of files to keep more current results.